0satoken/BP_SZ_maps/README.md

 ### Flat-sky maps with particle-based pasting
 The file format is hdf5.
+The maps are pixellated in regular grids.
 The file name is `flatsky_PP_tSZ_r[real].fits` for the tSZ map and `flatsky_PP_kSZ_r[real].fits` for the kSZ map.
 `[real]` denotes the realisation (000-107).